In this article, we'll see how to make fully accessible icon buttons using SVG and CSS, without bloating the html with the inline

 We can now add our magic code.
-First of all we need an icon, and we need it as SVG since we want it to scale without loosing quality.
+First of all, we need an icon, and we need it as SVG since we want it to scale without losing quality.
 We will use this icon for this example.

-mask- properties we can set our icon as element mask, like we do with design tools like Sketch, Figma and others.
+mask- properties we can set our icon as element mask as we do with design tools like Sketch, Figma and others.
 Let's add these properties:

 /* Previous code... */